 }

-If you still get the error, run the amazon-ecs-exec-checker script from the GitHub website.
-This script allows you to check and validate your AWS CLI environment and the Amazon ECS cluster or task.
-The script also notifies you about the prerequisite that wasn't met.
+If you still get the error after you update the task definition, then run amazon-ecs-exec-checker from the GitHub website.
+The amazon-ecs-exec-checker script validates your AWS CLI environment and the Amazon ECS cluster or task.
+The script also notifies you if you don't meet a prerequisite.

 Related information